elldritch/haskell-for-working-programmers/README.md

 ## Writing quick scripts

 Now that GHC is installed, let’s get started by compiling a working program.
 Don’t worry about understanding the code right now.
-Our goal right now is to get familiar with the compiler as a tool.
+Our current goal is to get familiar with the compiler as a tool.

 Let’s start with this "Hello, World" program (see [exercise 001-hello-world-script](./exercises/001-hello-world-script/)):